Tactical First Aid

 About Canadian College of EMS

 This course is taught by a certified instructor with Canadian College of EMS.
-They worked as a security guard for a number of years before transitioning into the EMS field and has now worked many years as an instructor for the College.
+They both worked as a security guard for a number of years before transitioning into the EMS field and has now worked many years as an instructor for the College.
 Their background and experience makes them the perfect person to teach this course as they have used these skills themselves when they were on the job.

 The Canadian College of Emergency Medical Services (CCEMS) has been providing training, education, consultation & medical personnel for local and international clients since 1988.
 They are an independent and private provider of First Aid & CPR training with approval from Alberta Occupational Health & Safety.
 They are also proud to provide numerous advanced training programs through their college.
 For more information, please visit: https://ccofems.org/